j4y/developerportal/pages/platforms/windows.md

 ### VideoDetector

 Another common use of the SDK is to process previously captured video files.
 The <code>VideoDetector</code> helps streamline this effort by decoding and processing frames from a video file.
 Like the <code>FrameDetector</code>, the constructor accepts a parameter for processing frames per second.
 This parameter regulates how many frames from the video stream get processed.
 During processing, the <code>VideoDetector</code> decodes and processes frames as fast as possible and actual processing times will depend on CPU speed.
 Please see [this list]({{ site.baseurl }}/supportedvideoformats/) of accepted file types and recommended video codecs that are compatible with the detector.
+Other parameters include the maximum number of faces to process, and face detector mode (LARGE_FACES for closer faces, and SMALL_FACES for farther away faces).

 ```
-VideoDetector(double processFPS);
+VideoDetector(const double processFPS = DEFAULT_PROCESSING_FRAMERATE,
+              const unsigned int maxNumFaces = DEFAULT_MAX_NUM_FACES,
+              const FaceDetectorMode faceConfig = affdex::FaceDetectorMode::SMALL_FACES);
 ```

 Once the detector is started, the processing begins by calling the process function, the path to video file you are processing is passed in as a parameter: